yeatmanlab/roar-docs/docs/developer/tasks-variants/README.md

 Dev mode is intended for experimentation without polluting the public registry.

-* Dev-mode variants are flagged as `is_dev_variant = true` and are not shown in public researcher dashboards or included in standard reporting or analytics views.
+* Dev-mode variants are flagged as `is_published = false` and are not shown in public researcher dashboards or included in standard reporting or analytics views.
 This ensures that only validated, production-ready variants are visible for data analysis or deployment purposes.
 * They may contain parameters not yet in production use
 * These variants are excluded from public dashboards and analytics by default
-* A dev variant can be promoted to a published variant by toggling `is_dev_variant = false` and adding a name/description
+* A dev variant can be promoted to a published variant by toggling `is_published = true` and adding a name/description
 * Since runs completed in the dev environment do not have a specified task version,

 ---